-Note: If the Power LED is always blinking and never turns on, this means that the Mediatrix 4400 cannot find a DHCP server.
+Note: If the Power LED is always blinking and never turns on, this means that the Mediatrix C7 Series cannot find either an IPv4 DHCP server or an IPv6 address automatically.
 Check that you have a DHCP server properly configured on your network.
+If you do not have a DHCP server, go to the section "Default Static IPv4 Address Configuration" on page 14.

-You can now access the Mediatrix 4400 web interface.
+You can now access the Mediatrix C7 Series web interface.
 Refer to the Software Configuration Guide for more details.